statamic/docs/content/collections/docs/quick-start.md

 ## Make a home page

 Next, let's get some content of _our_ choosing to show on the homepage.
-Head to to `Collections → Pages` in the control panel and you'll see an empty home page entry waiting for you.
+Head to `Collections → Pages` in the control panel and you'll see an empty home page entry waiting for you.
 Click on the entry's title to edit it.
 Type anything you want in the `content` field and then click **Save & Publish**.

 <figure>
     <img src="/img/quick-start/editing-home.png" alt="Editing the home page">